UNIVERSE-HPC/course-material/high_performance_computing/parallel_computers/01_basics.md

 For three decades leading up to 2005, Moore’s Law ensured that processors became exponentially faster, primarily due to increasing CPU clock speeds.
 However, around 2005, clock speed growth plateaued at around 2 GHz.

 The reason was simple: the amount of electrical power required to run processors at these speeds had become so large that they were becoming too hot for the domestic market (could not be cooled by a simple fan) and too expensive to run for the commercial market (large electricity bills and expensive cooling infrastructure).
 So, around 2005, the application of Moore’s law changed: rather than using twice as many transistors to build a new, more complicated CPU with twice the frequency, manufacturers started to put two of the old CPUs on the same silicon chip - this is called a dual-core CPU.

 The trend continued with four CPUs on a chip, then more … Generically, they are called multicore CPUs, although for very large numbers the term manycore CPU is now commonplace.

 :::callout{variant="info"}
 With multicore processors, terminology can be confusing.
 When we refer to a "processor" or "CPU," it’s not always clear whether we mean the physical chip (which houses multiple processors) or the individual processing units within.

 To avoid confusion in this course:

 - CPU-core refers to each individual processing unit within a chip.
-- CPU or processor refers to the entire multicore chip.
+- CPU or processor refers to the entire multi-core chip.

 So, a quad-core CPU (or quad-core processor) has four CPU-cores.
 :::